alexanderby/malevic/README.md

 );
 ```

-`getContext()` function returns current rendering context.
+`getContext()` function returns the current rendering context.
-Note that it is possible to use Components specifications,
+Note that it is possible to use components' specifications,
 as well as arrays and `(context) => ...` functions as child nodes.

 ## Custom plug-ins